Table of Contents

 Basic Latin letters (

-) are encoded as is.
+a..zA..Z), digits (0..9) and underscore (_) are encoded as is.
 Consequently, their case sensitivity directly depends on file system features.All other national letters from alphabets that have uppercase/lowercase mapping are encoded as shown in the following table.
 Values in the Code Range column are UCS-2 values.

 Code Range Pattern Number Used Unused Blocks 00C0..017F [@][0..4][g..z] 5*20= 100 97 3 Latin-1 Supplement + Latin Extended-A 0370..03FF [@][5..9][g..z] 5*20= 100 88 12 Greek and Coptic 0400..052F [@][g..z][0..6] 20*7= 140 137 3 Cyrillic + Cyrillic Supplement 0530..058F [@][g..z][7..8] 20*2= 40 38 2 Armenian 2160..217F [@][g..z][9] 20*1= 20 16 4 Number Forms 0180..02AF [@][g..z][a..k] 20*11=220 203 17 Latin Extended-B + IPA Extensions 1E00..1EFF [@][g..z][l..r] 20*7= 140 136 4 Latin Extended Additional 1F00..1FFF [@][g..z][s..z] 20*8= 160 144 16 Greek Extended .... .... [@][a..f][g..z] 6*20= 120 0 120 RESERVED 24B6..24E9 [@][@][a..z] 26 26 0 Enclosed Alphanumerics FF21..FF5A [@][a..z][@] 26 26 0 Halfwidth and Fullwidth forms One of the bytes in the sequence encodes lettercase.
 For example:

-) indicates lettercase.
+LATIN CAPITAL LETTER A WITH GRAVEis encoded as@0G, whereasLATIN SMALL LETTER A WITH GRAVEis encoded as@0g.
+Here the third byte (Gorg) indicates lettercase.
 (On a case-insensitive file system, both letters are treated as the same.)For some blocks, such as Cyrillic, the second byte determines lettercase.
 For other blocks, such as Latin1 Supplement, the third byte determines lettercase.
 If two bytes in the sequence are letters (as in Greek Extended), the leftmost letter character stands for lettercase.
 All other letter bytes must be in lowercase.

 All nonletter characters except underscore (

-), as well as letters from alphabets that do not have uppercase/lowercase mapping (such as Hebrew) are encoded using hexadecimal representation using lowercase letters for hexadecimal digitsa..f
+_), as well as letters from alphabets that do not have uppercase/lowercase mapping (such as Hebrew) are encoded using hexadecimal representation using lowercase letters for hexadecimal digitsa..f:0x003F -> @003f 0xFFFF -> @ffff

 The hexadecimal values correspond to character values in the

-double-byte character set.
+ucs2double-byte character set.

-On Windows, some names such as nul
+On Windows, some names such as nul,

-are encoded
+prn, and aux are encoded

-to the name when the server
+by appending @@@ to the name when the server

 creates the corresponding file or directory.
 This occurs on all